HIV Treatment

 What is the next step after testing positive for HIV?

-The first step after testing positive for HIV is to see a health care provider, even if you do not feel sick.
-Prompt medical care and treatment with HIV medicines as soon as possible is the best way to stay healthy.
+After testing positive for HIV, it is important to see a health care provider as soon as possible, even if you do not feel sick.
+Prompt medical care and treatment with HIV medicines is the best way to stay healthy.

 After testing positive for HIV, what can a person expect during their first visit with a health care provider?